tdeheurles/tdeheurles.github.io/_posts/2015-07-14-how-to-run-local-kubernetes.md

 nginx     run=nginx   run=nginx             80/TCP
 ```

 after a short moment, `kubectl get services` should show you the IP where you can join the nginx.
-A `curl the_ip_of_service` should show you a nginx response.
+A `curl the_ip_of_service` should show you a nginx response :

 ```bash
 ➜  linux-k8s  kubectl get services